Children with neurodevelopmental disorders concentrate higher levels of emotional suffering

 Comorbidity and gender

-One of the key contributions of the study is the joint analysis of four areas of development —reading, calculation, oral language, and attention-behaviour— which has allowed for the detection of high comorbidity: almost half of the children with neurodevelopmental disorders present two or more of them.
+One of the study's key contributions is the joint analysis of four areas of development – reading, calculation, oral language and attention-behaviour – which has allowed for the detection of high comorbidity: almost half of the children with neurodevelopmental disorders present two or more of them.

-“This indicates to us that children with learning difficulties and neurodevelopmental disorders have a complex reality, with more than one difficulty, and that the system must take this into account,” underlines the researcher Nadia Ahufinger, from the GRECIL Cognition and Language research group, of the eHealth Centre.
-Therefore, it is a set of interacting factors that can amplify the distress.
+"This indicates to us that the situation for children with learning difficulties and neurodevelopmental disorders presents a high level of complexity, with more than one difficulty, and the system must take this into account," said Nadia Ahufinger, who is a member of the GRECIL Cognition and Language research group at the UOC's eHealth Centre.
+It therefore constitutes a set of interacting factors that can amplify their distress.

 The study also warns of a more severe emotional impact on girls, especially in cases of comorbidity.
-They present more symptoms of anxiety, depression, and somatisation, as well as more rule-breaking behaviours.
-“Many girls tend to camouflage their difficulties to adapt to very demanding social expectations,” explains Ahufinger.
-“This sustained effort can end up aggravating their emotional suffering.”
+They present more symptoms of anxiety, depression and somatization, as well as more rule-breaking behaviours.
+"A lot of girls tend to camouflage their difficulties to adapt to highly demanding social expectations," said Dr Ahufinger.
+"This sustained effort can end up aggravating their emotional suffering."

 Emotional distress also falls on families